 So here is the breakdown.
 I applied to be a volunteer in October of 2014.
 Went through the interview process in September 2015 and finally got accepted in November of 2015.
 The “Road to Rio” was imminent.

-On July 29th, 2016 I was en route to the Brazil from Kingston, Jamaica.
+On July 29th, 2016 I was en route to Brazil from Kingston, Jamaica.
 19 hours after I made it to Olympic City, Rio de Janeiro with, Avianca; A Star Alliance Member.

 Did I ever second guess this move?
 Absolutely not.
-I saw it as a once in a life time experience.
-Furthermore, it is not very often you get the chance to be a part of the olympics.
+I saw it as a once in a lifetime experience.
+Furthermore, it is not very often you get the chance to be a part of the Olympics.
 Rio 2016 was about to be my first.

 I was excited and thrilled at the opportunity.
 I could not wait to see what it was going to be like to give back at such a grand event.

-I have always viewed volunteering as a great way to experience and to help where it is need.
+I have always viewed volunteering as a great way to experience and to help where it is needed.
 Of course, it is also a great opportunity for someone looking to travel, meet people from all over the globe and to experience a different culture.

-What Was It Like to Volunteer
+What Was It Like to Volunteer For Rio 2016

 So, this is the part I am even more excited to share with you all.
 I arrived a week before the starting of the games.
-During this time, I had a scheduled session to pick my uniform which were brightly decorated in Olympic colours.
+During this time, I had a scheduled session to pick my uniform which was brightly decorated in the Olympic colours.
 Every piece of gear was Rio 2016 themed, from head to toe.
 I loved it.
 Fun fact: A Swatch Rio themed watch was also included in the uniform kit.
 So cool!

 Volunteering aboard also means meeting new friends.
 Within my very first couple of hours of being here, I met volunteers from all over which are now friends.
 Friends from Russia, Turkey, England, Mexico, Italy, Estonia and Brazil itself, just to name a few.